Railway post office: Standardization

 Former Richmond, Fredericksburg and Potomac Railroad post office (1916), on display at RF&P Park, Glen Allen, VA.

+The interior of Northern Pacific #1447, an RPO built in 1914 that's on display at the Lake Superior Railroad Museum in Duluth, Minnesota.

 Cancellation stamps

 Most RPO cars had a mail slot on the side of the car, so that mail could actually be deposited in the car, much like using the corner mail box, while the train was stopped at a station.
 Those desiring the fastest delivery would bring their letters to the train station for dispatch on the RPO, knowing that overnight delivery would be virtually assured.
 The mail handled in this manner received a cancellation just as if it had been mailed at a local post office, with the cancel giving the train number, endpoint cities of the RPO route, the date, and RMS Railway Mail Service or PTS Postal Transportation Service between the killer bars.
 Collecting such cancellations is a pastime of many philatelists and postal history researchers.

 The Railway Mail Service organization within the Post Office Department existed between 1864 and September 30, 1948.
 It was renamed the Postal Transportation Service on October 1, 1948, and existed until 1960.
 After 1960, the management of railway post office routes as well as Highway Post Office routes, Air Mail Facility, terminal railway post offices, and transfer offices, were shifted to the Bureau of Transportation.